There are so many tools to improve your life.

 Favor these 3 tastes to promote balance

-For more, check out my Winter Diet and Lifestyle Overview in The Everyday Ayurveda Cookbook.
+For more, check out my Spring Diet and Lifestyle Overview in The Everyday Ayurveda Cookbook.

-Yoga for winter will warm and invigorate the body.
+Yoga for Spring will invigorate and cleanse the body.